CedricCazin/tutorials/001 - setup WSL development environment/install-configure-zsh.md

 chsh -s $(which zsh)
 ```

+# Configure ZSH

 Restart the WSL, and ZSH will porpose a configuration workflow.

 ![image](https://github.com/CedricCazin/tutorials/assets/26877462/d2abccdd-0312-4280-bd55-4f9ecc600581)

+In our case, Select 0.
-Select 0, we will configure ZSH with oh-my-zsh.
+Configuration of ZSH will be done with oh-my-zsh.